hendrtd/cpsc-1233/docs/term/202510-2024-fallB/announcements/all-access.md

 Canvas.

 The fee for using Vocareum has been waived this semester.
-If you are prompted to pay for Vocareum access, notify your instruction and do not make a payment.
+If you are prompted to pay for Vocareum access, notify your instructor and do not make a payment.

 <!--
 You will access Vocareum **through Canvas** by clicking on the "Load in a new